Home

 Research

 My research attempts to pinpoint how humans and other animals (including corvids and sharks) think, in order to understand how intelligence evolves.
-I am also highly interested in the evolution of religious thought.
+I am also highly interested in the evolution of religious and prosocial thought.
+The professional rewriting service at https://writology.com/rewriting helped me with editing and for this I'm very thankful.

 Publications